avipars/pi-starter-code/CONNECTIONS.md

 - Windows

-    * Open command prompt and type `ssh pi@0.0.0.0 (replace 0.0.0.0 with your IP address, pi with the username you set).
+    * Open command prompt and type `ssh pi@192.168.55.126 (replace 192.168.55.126 with the IP address of the Pi and pi with the username you set).
 You will be prompted to enter your password and then click enter...
 You will then be logged in.